 - Optional Support Material(s): It is strongly encouraged that the applicant uploads support materials that showcase the project.

-- Support materials can include but are not limited to: artist resumes, reviews, clippings, photos, brochures, artistic samples, and links to videos directly related to the application proposal.
+- Support materials can include but are not limited to: artist resumes, reviews, clippings, photos, brochures, artistic samples, monitoring plans, and links to videos directly related to the application proposal.

 - Accepted file types include .pdf, .jpg, or .png.
 For video and audio samples, provide links to projects in the section labeled “Optional Material Link(s)” below the “Documents” section.